Facts About Russian Blue Cats | What You Need To Know About These Kitties – Traits, Health Issues, Price And More

 They’re likely to follow you around the house, and don’t be surprised if they strike up a conversation.
 They are quite talkative (but soft-spoken).
-Russian Blue owners say that they love to engage in back-and-forth conversation with their owners.
+Russian Blue owners say that they love to engage in back-and-forth conversations with their owners.

 This makes them great company for a person who lives alone.

-You may have thought that it’s impossible to train a cat, but that’s not actually true.
+You may have thought that it’s impossible to train a cat, but that’s not true.
 Some cats are more trainable than others, though, and the Russian Blue is one of those.

 Their intelligence and docile nature make them good candidates for training, and they enjoy learning trick behaviors.